goat-package/goat/index.md

 * using the GoAt library directly and the Go language; [tutorial](library.md)

 ## How to use GoAt
-To use GoAt, there is a fully configured virtual machine with all the tools needed properly set up.
+To use GoAt, there is a fully configured [virtual machine](https://drive.google.com/open?id=0B9zaHQRMT9M3d3pIbFhQRkpQYlU ) with all the tools needed properly set up.
-LINK VM